 Just past Portal Nou, the town’s second entrance, the world-class Contemporary Art Museum exhibits an eclectic collection of modern works.

 All Old Town roads ultimately lead to the Cathedral of Santa María de las Nieves, a pretty 13th-century church that hosts an open mass and affords spectacular Mediterranean views.
 Adjacent is Castell d’Eivissa, an imposing hilltop castle with narrow laneways and high medieval ramparts.
-From here, you can see the red terracotta roofs of the cloistered convent home to practicing Augustine nuns: the Church of Santo Domingo.
+From here, you can see the red terracotta roofs of the cloistered convent home to practising Augustine nuns: the Church of Santo Domingo.

 A brief history of Old Town in Ibiza